marcelduin/Micrio.CLI/README.md

 `micrio` is a command line tool for processing and uploading images directly from your computer to the [Micrio Dashboard](https://micr.io).

+## Prerequisites

+You need to have `libvips` installed on your system, as per their [install instructions](https://www.libvips.org/install.html).

 ## Quick Start

 ```bash